What Do You Pay After a DUI Conviction?

 Seek Legal Representation Before it is Too Late

 The Phoenix DUI lawyers at Suzuki Law Offices understand the complexities of DUI convictions and are here to provide exceptional representation for the accused.
 We encourage those who have been charged to reach out to our firm as soon as possible so we can begin building your case.
-Not only can DUI conviction affect your criminal record, they can become extremely expensive.
+Not only can DUI conviction affect your criminal record, it can become extremely expensive.

 Don’t wait.
 Protect your rights and future by contacting the Phoenix DUI attorneys at Suzuki Law Offices today!